How To Build A Company Intranet That Innovates & Engages In 7 Easy Stepson 28 October 2019

 2. Not providing training.

 Simon Nowak, CEO of 3 Credit Scores, notes that effective intranet usage relies heavily on how well you train employees on using it.
 He says training should cover not only where the intranet can be accessed, but how to navigate through it and make use of its features.
 “Then encourage them to post and share regularly, and check for updates.
 If employees aren't using the intranet, it’s a waste.”

 By design, intranets are limited networks.
 Generally, only those who have access to the intranet link and proper login credentials are able to view it.
 However, Nowak explains that you must go further: “You should have a firewall to act as protector between the company and the rest of the world.
 You also need to employ encryption on intranet data, and ensure you back up data regularly to avoid data loss.”

 Benefits Of A Company Intranet

 Creating a company intranet takes time and effort, but it’s a worthwhile endeavour.
-If you follow the steps above, you’ll create a modern-day intranet and realize several benefits:
+If you follow the steps and avoid the pitfalls above, you’ll create a modern-day intranet and realise several benefits:

 1. Promote information accuracy.

 Traditionally, company information is shared by word of mouth or email chains, which can produce confusion or misinterpretations.
 Further, if employees are making decisions based on that fragmented information, they could be making costly mistakes.
 The centralised nature of an intranet ensures all employees have access to the same, up-to-date, accurate information on important subjects.